Panel Discussion: Chechnya, Russia, and the Marathon Bombing

 “The complexity of the region is not easily conveyed by the mass media,” Hodge said, “so our hope is to draw on the considerable expertise of [the panelists] to give our community a deeper understanding of what may lie behind the Marathon Bombings.”

 Wellesley professors have also been called upon by the media to participate in the conversation about last week’s events in various forums.
-Tumarkin, Kohl and Professor Emeritus Marshall Goldman spoke with the Metrowest Daily News to offer an expert opinion that "Chechen past probably did not influence bombers," and Psychology Professor Julie Norem who spoke with WCVB’s Chronicle on Monday evening about the #BostonStrong movement.
+Tumarkin, Kohl and Professor Emeritus Marshall Goldman spoke with the Metrowest Daily News (Now available on The Street) to offer an expert opinion that "Chechen past probably did not influence bombers," and Psychology Professor Julie Norem who spoke with WCVB’s Chronicle on Monday evening about the #BostonStrong movement.